AA or A Level Teams. One of the Top Teams in Each Grade Locally.

 Madlax All-Stars Academy is a Comprehensive Elite Lacrosse and Character Building Program for Boys.

-The fall Madlax-Capital season includes three segments.
+The fall Madlax All-Stars season includes three segments.
 You are expected to attend as many as possible however, we know many of you play fall team sports.
 We support multi-sport athletes so we try very hard to schedule around fall sports so you can play lacrosse for Madlax once or twice a week.
 Once fall sport season ends in late October we ramp it up with November tournaments and you should really attend everything!

 1. Workouts/Practices/Scrimmages: Every team will have a workout on either late Saturday afternoon or early Sunday morning at a local premier facility.
 In addition, we are holding speed and explosion workouts every Thursday directed by a professionally certified speed trainer.
 The weekend workout sessions are 90 minutes broken up as 30-60 minutes of technical, positional skill work followed by 30-45 minutes of live half or full field.
 The live half & full field drills will be a way to input team concepts (offenses, defenses, rides, clears, EMO/MDD) as we prepare the boys for upcoming tournaments.
 Players who attend these sessions can expect shooting, dodging, feeding, defense, speed, goalie and face-off specific training.
 The scrimmages will be fun, fast and with light body contact as we respect athletes in fall sport seasons who want to stay healthy.